Choice chambers are an investigative method used to study animal behaviour and to determine the favoured conditions for a habitat.

 1. In your collection pot, put in some soil and dried leaves.
 Start looking under stones and bricks for some woodlice and put them in the pot.
-Make sure it is deep as woodlice ae very good climbers and we had a few escapees!
-This is just to keep them happy when not under investigation as we do not want to put them under undue stress.
+Make sure it is deep, as woodlice are very good climbers, and we had a few escapees!
+This is just to keep them happy when not under investigation, as we do not want to put them under undue stress.

 2. Draw around the lid of your pot onto the filter paper

-3. Cut it out and fold in half.
+3. Cut it out and fold it in half.

-4. Wet it and place it one side of the pot.
+4. Wet it and place it on one side of the pot.

-5. Add your woodlice and over time see which side they prefer over time (about 5 minutes to let them acclimatise to their surroundings).
-The side that has the most of all of the woodlice is the side they prefer.
+5. Add your woodlice and, over time, see which side they prefer over time (about 5 minutes to let them acclimatise to their surroundings).
+The side that has the most woodlice is the side they prefer.